Emagip/SNT/README.md

-# SNT
+# Work of SNT
-github repo for my SNT course
+## A github repo created to store the programs and work made in SNT class